CancerDataAggregator/cda-python/README.md

 - `unique_terms()`: for a given column show all unique terms,
 - `Q`: Executes this query on the public CDA server, and
 - `Q.sql`: allows you to enter SQL style queries.
+- `single_operator_parser` : allows you to write long form Q statments with out chaining

 (Also see example [IPython notebook](example.ipynb))